You Can Negotiate With The Right Skills

-Dealing with a rent increase is one of those difficult negotiation situations that need to be backed by top-notch negotiation skills.
+Dealing with a rent increase is a complex negotiation situation that needs to be backed by top-notch negotiation skills.

-Whether you’re a new tenant, on the cusp of renewing your rental lease or you’ve been handed a yearly rent increase the ball is now in your negotiation court.
+Whether you’re a new tenant, on the cusp of renewing your rental lease or given a yearly rent increase, the ball is now in your negotiation court.

-Even then if you have the right backing power you might be able to squeeze in a discount or in this case negotiating a rent increase that doesn’t fit with your current budget expenses.
+Even then, if you have the right backing power, you might be able to squeeze in a discount or, in this case, negotiate a rent increase that doesn’t fit with your current budget expenses.

 Rental prices in our area have gone through the roof in the last couple of years.

-If you are a family with 2 children and need to rent a 2 or 3 bedroom apartment you’ll be looking at near $1200-$2000 a month whether it be in a basement apartment, one level of a house or apartment complex.
+If you are a family with 2 children and need to rent a 2 or 3-bedroom apartment, you’ll be looking at nearly $1200-$2000 a month, whether it be in a basement apartment, one level of a house or an apartment complex.

-An apartment complex is typically run by a property management team and basement apartments and house rentals have landlords who own the property.
+A property management team typically runs an apartment complex, and basement apartments and house rentals have landlords who own the property.

-Even then if the entire house is rented the landlord may have many properties listed under a company name.
+If the entire house is rented, the landlord may have many properties listed under a company name.

-Apartment rent prices tend to go up every year where if you rent privately and have a good landlord and you’re good tenants they may just waive that rent increase just to keep you there.
+Apartment rent prices tend to go up every year, and if you rent privately and have a good landlord and good tenants, they may waive that rent increase to keep you there.

-When living in an apartment building it can be tougher since they are run by a property management team that gets direction from the top.
+Living in an apartment can be challenging since a property management team runs them.

-Don’t give up hope though because just like the homeowner landlord apartment buildings aim for the best tenants as well, but don’t always get them.
+Please don’t give up hope, though, because, like the homeowner, landlord apartment buildings aim for the best tenants but don’t always get them.

 Can I negotiate rent?

 Absolutely, why not?
-Most people don’t think to negotiate rent because it’s not something that is talked about.
+Most people don’t think to negotiate rent because it’s not something discussed.

-You can’t simply tell your landlord that you can’t afford the rent or they will tell you to go somewhere else.
+You can’t simply tell your landlord that you can’t afford the rent, or they will ask you to go somewhere else.

-Landlords want quality tenants and if you are one of them then you have potential bargaining power.
+Landlords want quality tenants, and if you are one of them, you have potential bargaining power.

-If you’ve lived in an apartment building for years or even one year you have more leverage then the person coming in as a new tenant to negotiate a rent increase.
+If you’ve lived in an apartment building for years or even one year, you have more leverage than the person coming in as a new tenant to negotiate a rent increase.

-Well if you’ve been good and pay your rent on time they already know what type of tenant you are.
+If you’ve been good and paid your rent on time, they already know what type of tenant you are.

-You just need to remind them when you ask for a decrease in rent along with a reason.
+You need to remind them when you ask for a decrease in rent and a reason.

-A legitimate one, not one you made up because you’re too cheap to pay for the rent increase or need it to buy stuff you can do without.
+It’s a legitimate one, not one you made up because you’re too cheap to pay for the rent increase or need it to buy the stuff you can do without.

 Taking advantage of a negotiating system only ruins it for those who legitimately need it and are good tenants.